India-Russia Bilateral Brief

 Russia has been a longstanding and time-tested partner for India.
 Development of India-Russia relations has been a key pillar of India's foreign policy.
 Since the signing of the “Declaration on the India-Russia Strategic Partnership” in October 2000 (during the visit of President Putin), India-Russia ties have acquired a qualitatively new character with enhanced levels of cooperation in almost all areas, including political, security, defence, trade and economy, science & technology, culture, and people-to-people ties.
 During the visit of the Russian President to India in December 2010, the Strategic Partnership was elevated to the level of “Special and Privileged Strategic Partnership.”

-2.Under the Strategic Partnership, several institutionalized dialogue mechanisms operate at both political and official levels to ensure regular interaction and follow-up on cooperation activities.
-The India-Russia Intergovernmental Commission (IRIGC) has two divisions – the Trade, Economic, Scientific, Technological and Cultural Cooperation (IRIGC-TEC) co-chaired by the EAM from India and First Deputy Prime Minister (DPM) Denis Manturov from Russia; and the Military & Military-Technical Cooperation (IRIGC-M&MTC) headed by the Defence Ministers of the two countries.
-In December 2021, a new dimension to the bilateral cooperation was added with the first 2+2 Dialogue (Foreign and Defence Ministers of both countries) taking place alongside the Summit-level talks between Prime Minister & President Putin.
+2. Under the Strategic Partnership, several institutionalized dialogue mechanisms operate at both political and official levels to ensure regular interaction and follow-up on cooperation activities.
+The India-Russia Intergovernmental Commission (IRIGC) has two divisions – the Trade, Economic, Scientific, Technological and Cultural Cooperation (IRIGC-TEC) co-chaired by the External Affairs Minister (EAM) from India and First Deputy Prime Minister (First DPM) Mr. Denis Manturov from Russia; and the Military & Military-Technical Cooperation (IRIGC-M&MTC) headed by the Defence Ministers of the two countries.
+In December 2021, a new dimension to the bilateral cooperation was added with the first 2+2 Dialogue (Foreign and Defence Ministers of both countries) taking place alongside the Summit-level talks between Prime Minister & President of Russia Mr. Vladimir Putin.

-Trade & Economic relations:
+Trade and Economic Cooperation

-9.Bilateral trade in services has remained stable during the last 5 years with trade balance in Russia’s favor.
+9. Bilateral trade in services has remained stable during the last few years.
 It amounted to $1.021 billion for the year 2021.
-Bilateral investments between the two countries remain strong and surpassed the previous target of $30 billion in 2018, leading to revised target of $50 billion by 2025.
+Bilateral investments between the two countries remain strong with a target of $50 billion investment by 2025.
 The major bilateral investments by Russia in India are in the oil and gas, petrochemicals, banking, railways and steel sectors, while Indian investments in Russia are mainly in oil and gas and pharmaceuticals sectors.

 Parliamentary Cooperation:

-12.The Inter-Parliamentary Commission, between the Lok Sabha and the Russian State Duma (lower house), has played a key role in facilitating parliamentary cooperation.
+12. The Inter-Parliamentary Commission, between the Lok Sabha and the Russian State Duma (lower house), has played a key role in facilitating parliamentary cooperation.
 It has met five times since its inception (2000, 2003, 2015, 2017, 2018).
 The Commission is co-chaired by the Speaker of the Lok Sabha and the Chairperson of the State Duma.
-The 5th India-Russia Inter Parliamentary Commission was held in India on 9 December 2018.
-On the Russian side, both houses of parliament, the State Duma (Lower House) and the Federation Council (Upper House), have their own “Group of Deputies for Asia”, which includes sub-group of Deputies focusing on India.
-Similarly on the Indian side, there is an India- Russia Friendship Group in the parliament.
-At the P20 Summit in October 2023, Chairperson of the Federation Council, Valentina Matvienko, led the Russian delegation to New Delhi, she had a bilateral meetings with Hon’ble Vice President of India and the Hon’ble Speaker of Lok Sabha.
-On 11-12 Apr 2024, an Indian Parliamentary delegation participated in Meetings of Chairs of Committees on International Affairs of BRICS Parliaments held at the Russian Federation Council (Upper House) in Moscow.
+The 5th India-Russia Inter Parliamentary Commission was held in India on 09 December 2018.

 Science & Technology Cooperation:

-13.Science & Technology has played a key role in the bilateral India-Russia partnership, especially in the early days after India’s independence.
-Today, India & Russia work together on basic sciences, materials science, mathematics and cutting-edge areas like India’s manned spaceflight program (Gaganyaan), nanotechnologies and quantum computing.
-India’s only nuclear power plant established with another country is the Kudankulam Nuclear Plant in Tamil Nadu.
+15. Science & Technology has played a key role in the bilateral India-Russia partnership, especially in the early days after India’s independence.
+Today, India & Russia work together on basic sciences, materials science, mathematics and cutting-edge areas like India’s manned spaceflight program (Gaganyaan), nanotechnologies etc. India’s only nuclear power plant established with another country is in Kudankulam in Tamil Nadu which is established in collaboration with Russia.
 The bilateral cooperation is guided by the new roadmap for Science, Technology & Innovation signed during the 21st Annual Summit in New Delhi in December 2021.
 It is expected to boost innovation-related engagements between the two countries and focus on commercialization of technologies and full-cycle support for joint projects of economic and societal impact.
-In January 2023, the 12th meeting of the Russia-India Working Group on Science and Technology took place with representatives of the relevant ministries, universities and scientists of both countries.
+Meetings of the Russia-India Working Group on Science and Technology, with representatives of the relevant ministries, universities and scientists of both countries, take place regularly under the IRIGC-TEC mechanism.

 Education: